Amazing things are happening on the Boardman River.

 The course “Restoration Fundamentals and Practice in Aquatic Systems” looks at restoration practices in rivers from both the ecological and engineering standpoints and attracts students in both Civil and Environmental Engineering and the Program in the Environment.

-One student in the class, Dennis Sugrue, previously served as a commander for the Detroit office of the in the U.S. Army Corps of Engineers, supervising the Boardman River Restoration and other projects in the state.
+One student in the class, Dennis Sugrue, previously served as a commander for the Detroit office of the U.S. Army Corps of Engineers, supervising the Boardman River Restoration and other projects in the state.
 He suggested that the Boardman River would make a perfect field trip for this class, and Associate Professor Aline Cotel agreed.

 “This is a once in a lifetime opportunity, with unmatched access to the project and technical staff,” said Cotel.